mrw1986/fftcg-sync-service/docs/services/square-enix-sync.md

 - Null value handling for special cases
 - Set matching improvements for accurate updates
 - Multiple set handling capability
+- Only updates values when TCGCSV data is null or empty

 ```typescript
 interface ValueUpdate {